 A Different Kind of Some Girls: Raw, Loose, and Full of Swagger

 Before Some Girls (the album) became one of the Rolling Stones’ biggest late-‘70s comebacks, it was something much rougher—rawer, funkier, and more unpredictable.
-During the fall of 1977, the band hunkered down at EMI Pathé Marconi Studios in Paris, channeling the chaos of punk, disco, and their own exhaustion into something electric.
+During the fall of 1977, the band hunkered down at Pathé Marconi Studios outside Paris, channeling the chaos of punk, disco, and their own exhaustion into something electric.
 This alternate take of Some Girls (the song)never released officially, captures the track in a far looser form than the version most fans know.

 The groove is slinkier, the vocals more casual—almost off-the-cuff—and there’s a seductive strut to the rhythm that feels more nightclub than stadium.
 It’s not just an early version—it’s a different Some Girls altogether.
 While Mick Jagger and Keith Richards share writing credit, what really elevates the track is the unmistakable harmonica work by guest musician Sugar Blue.
 His playing adds grit, soul, and a bluesy tension that tugs the song in a whole new direction.